fservida/pi-pineapple/README.md

 Sets up a LAN subnet with 10.20.30.0/24 address range.

 # Requirements
+- Raspberry-Pi with Raspbian GNU/Linux 10 (buster).
+- Machine with ansible installed to configure the RPi

 Setup Ansible on control machine.
 ```
 pip3 install ansible